Miserlou/dnd-tldr/README.md

 ### Alignment
 _TL;DR: How do you behave - good or bad?
 Lawful or criminal?_

-Alignment describes how your character **behaves**.
+Alignment describes your character's **motivations and behavior**.
 There are two axis here: good and evil, lawful and chaotic.
 These map pretty well to archetypical movie characters, Darth Vader is lawful evil, Han Solo is chaotic neutral, etc.

 Again, choose one you think would be fun: